z330789559/parami/README.md

-# Prochain
+# Parami

-A new SRML-based Substrate node, ready for hacking.
+A Parami Substrate node, ready for hacking.

 # Building